vrk/pouch.studio/info.md

 - If I print out a recipe on paper, I can still grab it when my hands are covered in flour.
 Is the same true for a recipe on my phone or laptop?
 - On Pinterest, Instagram, and TikTok, I can save unlimited pins, posts, videos and hoard infinite inspiration.
 Is this always helpful?
 Contrast this with a physical corkboard that only has so much space.
 What if I pinned my inspiration there?

-I think paper is often overlooked as a flexible and powerful surface, especially in the tech field, and I'm interested in how paper can complement our increasingly digital lives.
+I think paper is often overlooked as a flexible and powerful surface, especially in the tech field, and I'm interested in how paper can complement our increasingly complex digital lives.

 ### 🧸 Software & hardware as toy